The effective energy of a lattice metamaterial: Introduction

 Since the effective energy captures the continuum limit of suitably-defined discrete energies, it is important to say a word about our discrete energies.
 While our framework is not limited to lattices of Hookean springs, it is convenient to focus for a moment on this special case.
 If $x^\epsilon_i$ and $x^\epsilon_j$ are nodes of the $\epsilon$-scale lattice that are connected by a spring, then a deformation $u^\epsilon$ taking these points to $u^\epsilon (x_i)$ and $u^\epsilon (x_j)$ gives the spring the strain $\frac{|u^\epsilon (x^\epsilon_i) - u^\epsilon (x^\epsilon_j)|}{|x^\epsilon_i - x^\epsilon_j|} - 1$, and the spring's elastic energy is a constant times the square of the strain.
 For a lattice of springs, the discrete energy $E^\epsilon(u^\epsilon,\Omega)$ of the body $\Omega$ is, roughly speaking, the volume of $\Omega$ times the \emph{spatial average} of the energies of all the springs in $\Omega$.
 Thus, a macroscopic deformation with effective energy zero is one which can be approximately achieved on the $\epsilon$-scaled lattice in such a way that the \emph{average energy of all the springs tends to zero as $\epsilon \rightarrow 0$}.
-We emphasize that such a deformation need not be a mechanism, since the associated strains on the $\epsilon$-scaled lattice need not be zero.
-For example, the deformations shown in figures \ref{fig:modulation}(b) and (c) turn out to have strains of order $\epsilon$ in each spring; therefore the associated macroscopic deformation (which takes a rectangle to a sector of an annulus) has effective energy zero.
-However, mechanisms are still relevant; indeed, if there is a periodic mechanism\footnote{By definition, a periodic mechanism has the form $u(x) = F \cdot x + \varphi(x)$, where $F$ is a constant matrix and $\varphi$ is a periodic function defined at nodes of the unit-scale lattice.
-In this case $u^\epsilon(x) = \epsilon u(x/\epsilon)$ is a mechanism of the $\epsilon$-scaled lattice, which converges to the macroscopic deformation $u(x) = F \cdot x$ as $\epsilon \rightarrow 0$.} with macroscopic deformation gradient $F$, then the effective energy must vanish when $Du = F$.
+We emphasize that the microscopic deformation $u^\epsilon$ need not be a mechanism, i.e. the strains of the springs in the $\epsilon$-scaled structure need not be zero.
+For example, the deformations shown in figures \ref{fig:modulation}(b) and \ref{fig:modulation}(c) turn out to have strains of order $\epsilon$ in each spring; therefore the associated macroscopic deformation (which takes a rectangle to a sector of an annulus) has effective energy zero.
+However, mechanisms are still relevant; indeed, if there is a periodic mechanism\footnote{By definition, a periodic mechanism has the form $u(x) = F x + \varphi(x)$, where $F$ is a constant matrix and $\varphi$ is a periodic function defined at nodes of the unit-scale lattice.
+In this case $u^\epsilon(x) = \epsilon u(x/\epsilon)$ is a mechanism of the $\epsilon$-scaled lattice, which converges to the macroscopic deformation $u(x) = F x$ as $\epsilon \rightarrow 0$.} with macroscopic deformation gradient $F$, then the effective energy must vanish for the affine deformation $u(x)=F x$.